-Ornamental grasses like Acorus gramineus ‘Ogon’, A. g.
-‘Variegatus’, leather leaf sedge (Carex buchananii), sweet flag (Acorus calamus), blue oat grass (Helictotrichon sempervirens), and soft rush (Juncus effusus), along with irises (Iris spp.) and bog plants, punctuate the stream bank, much as they might in nature.
+Ornamental grasses like Acorus gramineus ‘Ogon’ and ‘Variegatus’, leather leaf sedge (Carex buchananii), sweet flag (Acorus calamus), blue oat grass (Helictotrichon sempervirens), and soft rush (Juncus effusus), along with irises (Iris spp.) and bog plants, punctuate the stream bank, much as they might in nature.
 They add authenticity to the setting when grouped in and around the stream and when juxtaposed with the boulders.

 Identifying design goals

 As a designer, I always sound out clients to find out how they intend to use their space, as well as what preferences they may have for plants and materials.
 I also look at soil conditions and drainage problems, since both of these influence the overall success or failure of a project.
 Here are a few of the practical goals we had for this project:

 - Create a visually alluring space to view from the kitchen, breakfast room, and family room.

 - Create an outdoor entertainment area, preferably at the same floor level as the family room.

 - Retain some lawn as play space for the children.

 - Solve drainage problems.
 (Surface runoff had nowhere to go but into the downhill neighbor’s yard.)